inviwo/inviwo.github.io/pages/manual/wip-building.md

   ```

 ### Building
-1. Create a base directory where you want to build Inviwo, e.g., `C:/Inviwo/`.
-We will call this directory `base`.
-At the end we will end up with a directory structure like this:
+1. Create a base directory where you want to build Inviwo, e.g., `C:/inviwo-project/`.
+At the end you should end up with a directory structure like this:
     ```
-    └── base
+    └── inviwo-project
         ├── builds
         │   └── msvc-user
         ├── inviwo
         └── vcpkg
     ```
 2. Clone the Inviwo repository.
-In the `base` directory run:
+In the `inviwo-project` directory run:
    ```powershell
    git clone https://github.com/inviwo/inviwo
    ```
 3. Clone the vcpkg repository.
-In the `base` directory run
+In the `inviwo-project` directory run
     ```powershell
     git clone https://github.com/microsoft/vcpkg
     ```
 4. Configure CMake.
-From the `base` directory run:
+From the `inviwo-project` directory run:
    ```powershell
    cmake -S inviwo --preset msvc-user
    ```
 5. Compile Inviwo.
-From the `base` directory run:
+From the `inviwo-project` directory run:
    ```powershell
    cmake --build builds/msvc-user --config RelWithDebInfo
    ```